(photo by Kasey Cox)

 “That the man (guitar / slide) knows what he is doing is underlined with bravado on "I Just Got the News", "Chasing My Tail" with its beautiful country blues ode to "Mississippi" RL Burnside and "That's My Mom" (dedicated to his mother on her 80th birthday).” - Francois Braeken, Bealestreet.be, Belgium

-Presently Jeff is working on 3 album projects planned for 2014 release; a blues album [Those Human Factors], a Christmas album [My Christmas Guitar] and a western musical soundtrack [WANTED (musical soundtrack to Mike Reilly'sTUMBLEWEED)].
+Presently Jeff is working on 2 additional album projects planned for 2014 release; a blues album and a Christmas album.
 He continues to perform regularly, in and around the Vancouver area along with a host of talented musical friends, who have included Kevin Rintoul (bass & vocals), Brian Dierks (drums & vocals), Clyde Griffith (congas), Phil Howell (bass & vocals), Stephen Berne (drums), Vince Iormetti (drums), Al Fauteux (bass), Dave Fauteux (drums)... in various band combinations.
+Currently he performs regularly with a blues trio known as WYATT BERNE and HOWELL with Stephen Berne (drums) and Phil Howell (bass & vocals).

 For more details on live performances see the Shows page.